kkzero241/gdma-guy/readme.md

 * While the AGS-101 doesn't have the Guy's glitching, there's still a little red line that appears/disappears repeatedly next to the "G" in "GDMA".
 Any reason other than just artifacting?
 Why this out of everything else?

 # Special Thanks
-* ISSOtm, whose [GB ASM Tutorial](https://eldred.fr/gb-asm-tutorial/) gave me a lift in getting the code set up
+* ISSOtm, whose [GB ASM Tutorial](https://eldred.fr/gb-asm-tutorial/) gave me a lift in getting the code set up.
+Also did testing and contributed to this repo.
 * Jeremy Oduber for [Fonts for GB Studio](https://jeremyoduber.itch.io/fonts-for-gb-studio)